Exploding animal

-The explosion of animals is an uncommon event arising through natural causes or human activity.
-Among the best known examples are the post-mortem explosion of whales, either as a result of natural decomposition or deliberate attempts at carcass disposal.
+The explosion of animals is an uncommon event arising from natural causes or human activity.
+Among the best known examples are the post-mortem explosion of whales, as a result of either natural decomposition or deliberate attempts at carcass disposal.
 Other instances of exploding animals are defensive in nature or the result of human intervention.

 Causes of explosions

 Natural explosions can occur for a variety of reasons.
 Post-mortem explosions, like that of a beached whale, are the result of the build-up of natural gases created by methane-producing bacteria inside the carcass during the decomposition process.
-Natural explosions which occur while an animal is living may be defense-related.
+Natural explosions while an animal is living may be defense-related.
 A number of toads in Germany and Denmark exploded in April 2005.
-The Los Angeles Herald in 1910 reported a duck which exploded after consuming yeast.
+In 1910, many newspapers carried a story about a duck that allegedly exploded after consuming yeast; Snopes has characterized the account as very improbable, comparing it to urban legends about rice or Alka-Seltzer causing birds to explode.

 Weaponization

 Various military attempts have been made to use animals as delivery systems for weapons.
-In Song Dynasty China, oxen carrying large explosive charges were used as self-propelled explosive missiles.
-During World War II the United States investigated the use of "bat bombs", or bats carrying small incendiary bombs, while at the same time the Soviet Union developed the "anti-tank dog" for use against German tanks.
-Other attempts have included the so-called "kamikaze dolphins", intended to seek out and destroy submarines and enemy warships.
+In Song dynasty China, oxen carrying large explosive charges were used as self-propelled explosive missiles.
+During World War II the United States investigated the use of "bat bombs" consisting of bats carrying small incendiary bombs, while at the same time the Soviet Union developed the "anti-tank dog" for use against German tanks.
+Other attempts have included an Iranian experiment with "kamikaze dolphins", intended to seek out and destroy submarines and enemy warships.
 There have also been a number of documented incidents of animal-borne bomb attacks, in which donkeys, mules or horses were used to deliver bombs.